 Board Certified in Thoracic and Cardiac Surgery

-Weigel brought that commitment to the Westchester Medical Center Health Network in Valhalla, New York, early in 2017, when she accepted the position as chief of thoracic surgery.
+Dr. Tracey Weigel brought her strong sense of commitment to the Westchester Medical Center Health Network in Valhalla, New York, early in 2017, when she accepted the position as chief of thoracic surgery.

 She now oversees all thoracic surgery functions at the Westchester Medical Center (WMC), along with those at the nearby Maria Fareri Children’s Hospital, the MidHudson Regional Hospital and the Health Alliance Hospital.